Lycée Blomet

-The École normale catholique (ENC), also officially known as the lycée Blomet, is a private school founded in 1906 by teacher Louise Desrez.
+The École Normale Catholique (ENC), also known as the Lycée Blomet, is a private school founded in 1906 by teacher Louise Desrez.
 Since 1933, it has been located at 5 rue Blomet, in the 15th arrondissement of Paris.

 History

-Foundation (1906-1952)
+Foundation (1906–1952)

-The École normale catholique was born in the context of anti-clericalism which marked the start of the 20th Century in France.
+The École Normale Catholique was born in the context of anti-clericalism which marked the start of the 20th Century in France.
 The law of 7 July 1904 introduced by Émile Combes meant the dissolution of Catholic religious houses, forcing them to move to other European countries.
 In this atmosphere, there also came the 1905 French law on the Separation of the Churches and the State, leading Mlle Desrez, teacher, and friend of Madeleine Daniélou, to decide in 1906 to create a normal school to fill the gap in girls' education and to teach Christian teachers.
 It was located at 90 rue de Rennes, initially for primary education, but its development led to growth, and the ENC moved to 159 rue de Sèvres.

 From its origin, Louise Desrez surrounded herself with teachers and trainees, mostly from the Institut catholique de Paris or the Collège Stanislas de Paris.
 In 1922, Mlle Marguerite Eymard succeeded Mlle Desrez, after working as her assistant.
 Due to the precarious lease on the building in rue de Sèvres, the construction of a new building was decided upon.
 Jean Verdier, archbishop of Paris inaugurated the new school on 20 December 1934.
 The ENC also built an annexe on rue Olivier-de-Serres in 1939: the école Saint-Jean was born.

-The Jesuit era (Since 1952)
+The Jesuit era (1952–present)

 In 1952, the headteacher, Mlle Marguerite, appealed to the Society of Jesus, to ensure the sustainability of their work.
 The ENC specifically worked with the Society of Jesus Christ, a Jesuit teaching congregation who already ran the écoles Chevreul in Lyon and Marseille and who practiced Ignatian pedagogy.
 Mlle Deshaires took over the running of the school.

 In 1988, the establishment, then equipped with a college and a lycée, started to offer classes préparatoires aux grandes écoles in literature.
 In 2003, the Society of Jesus Christ joined with the Sisters of the Company of Mary, Our Lady.

 In September 2015, a new law stream in preparatory class D1 was opened in partnership with the université Panthéon-Assas, mostly preparing students for the ENS Cachan but also for civil service entrance examinations, and allowing them to access law studies at university.